WebReflection/define-strict-properties/README.md

     type: 'function',
     writable: true,
     value: function () {
-      // it can be change even later on
+      // it can be changed even later on
       // with another method
     }
     // keep reading for arguments